Christopher Mfuyi

 Christopher Nzay Mfuyi (born 3 July 1989) is a footballer who plays as a centre back for Swiss club FC Collex-Bossy.
 Born in Switzerland, he represented Congo DR at international level.

 Career

-Born in Geneva, Mfuyi previously played for Servette from 2006–2010 in the Swiss Challenge League, and also had a loan stint at CS Chênois during the 2008–09 season.
+Born in Geneva, Mfuyi previously played for Servette from 2006 to 2010 in the Swiss Challenge League, and also had a loan stint at CS Chênois during the 2008–09 season.

 In July 2010, Mfuyi signed a four-year contract with Ligue 1 club Valenciennes.
 He had limited opportunities with Valenciennes' first team, and after two years, it was announced on 21 June 2012 that Mfuyi would return to Servette, his hometown club, on a two-year contract.
 On 17 July 2015 it was announced that Mfuyi had signed a two-year contract with Servette, with an option for a third year.